 The Management Board and Supervisory Board of SUSS MicroTec SE make the following declaration in accordance with Section 161 (1) of the German Stock Corporation Law (AktG):

-Since the issuance of the most recent annual declaration of compliance in January 2016, SUSS MicroTec SE has complied with the recommendations of the Government Commission of the German Corporate Governance Code in the version as of May 5, 2015, with the exceptions
+With the exception of the following declared deviations, SUSS MicroTec SE has complied and will continue to comply with the recommendations of the Government Commission on the German Corporate Governance Code in the version as of February 7, 2017.
+Furthermore, since the issuance of the most recent annual declaration of compliance in January 2017, SUSS MicroTec SE has complied with the recommendations of the Government Commission of the German Corporate Governance Code in the version as of February 7, 2017 with the exceptions

 enumerated in that declaration.

 a) Deductible for D&O Insurance

 The German Corporate Governance Code recommends in Section 3.8.3 that upon concluding a directors’ and officers’ D&O liability insurance policy, a deductible for the company Supervisory Board that complies with the legal requirements for board members be agreed.
 SUSS MicroTec SE has had D&O insurance without any body-specific deductible for the Supervisory Board for several years.
 In SUSS MicroTec’s opinion, responsible actions of the Supervisory Board are not additionally promoted through the agreement of a corresponding deductible.

 In Section 4.2.2 (2) sentence 3 the German Corporate Governance code recommends taking into account in setting Management Board remuneration the ratio of Management Board remuneration to upper management remuneration as well as to that of the overall staff, including the trend over time.
 In the process, the Supervisory Board decides how upper management and the relevant staff are defined.